-Older drivers are over-represented in crashes while turning left (see Common crash types among older drivers).
-These crashes often occur because drivers do not give way to traffic going straight ahead: they either estimate the speed of the approaching vehicle incorrectly, or they simply have not seen it.
-These causes go together with the various functional limitations that accompany ageing, such as a decrease in depth and motion perception (necessary to determine speed and distance of approaching traffic) and a decline in divided and selective attention (the ability to share attention between various tasks and to separate important from unimportant information respectively).
-On intersections with traffic lights, errors in giving way and any resulting crashes can be prevented by a conflict free regulation: traffic that can collide does not get a green light simultaneously.
-In such a case, road users do not have to decide on whether it is safe to turn left.
+As mentioned previously, older drivers are over-represented in crashes while turning left.
+These crashes often occur because drivers do not give way to traffic going straight ahead: they either estimate the speed of the approaching vehicle incorrectly, or have not seen it.
+These factors combine with the various functional limitations that accompany ageing, such as a decrease in depth and motion perception (necessary to determine speed and distance of approaching traffic) and a decline in divided and selective attention (the ability to share attention between various tasks and to separate important from unimportant information respectively).
+For intersections with traffic lights, errors in giving way and any resulting crashes can be prevented by a conflict free regulation: traffic that can collide does not get a green light simultaneously (for example, separate phases for traffic travelling straight on and traffic turning left).
+In such a case, road users never have to decide on whether it is safe to turn left.

-Intersections without traffic lights should be so designed that road users have an uninterrupted view of the traffic they must cross.
-Among other things, this means that the two roads should preferably cross at right angles, that bushes and buildings do not obstruct the view, but also that road users do not block each other's view (e.g. cars in the opposite left-turn lane waiting to turn left restrict the driver's view of oncoming traffic in the through lanes).
-This last situation can be prevented by a positive offset of opposite left-turn lanes.
-With such an offset, vehicles facing each other do not obstruct each other's view [107].
+Intersections without traffic lights need to be designed to allow drivers to have an uninterrupted view of the traffic they must cross.
+Amongst other considerations, this means that two roads should preferably cross at right angles, that bushes and buildings do not obstruct the view, and also that drivers do not block each other's view (e.g. cars in the opposite left-turn lane waiting to turn left restricting the driver's view of oncoming traffic in the through lanes).
+This last situation can be prevented by offsetting the position of opposite left-turn lanes such that drivers facing each other do not obstruct each other's view (Staplin et al., 2001).